Smart Contracts: Role of Counsel, Best Practices for Limiting Vulnerabilities

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare counsel to help clients avoid the risks associated with vulnerabilities in "smart contracts."
+This CLE course will prepare counsel to help clients avoid the risks associated with vulnerabilities in "smart contracts."
 The panel will discuss best practices for the planning, drafting, and integration of traditional contract language designed to limit potential liabilities that may arise when vulnerabilities interfere with smart contract performance.

 - Smart contracts